sigcsets/sigcse2022/_schedule/global.md

 ---

 <button onclick="topFunction()" id="toTopButton" title="Go to top">Back to Top</button>
-The following sessions and events my be of interest to non-US attendees or anyone interested in Geographic Diversity.
+The following sessions and events may be of interest to non-US attendees or anyone interested in Geographic Diversity.
 Sessions and events below are: specifically about geographical diversity (marked *), set in global contexts, and/or are authored by global authors, organized by global organizers, etc. These are listed below in the following order:

 - Pre-Symposium Events
 - Papers